 I am an ecologist and earth scientist working at the intersection of biodiversity and sustainability transitions.
 Much of my work uses remote sensing and computational methods alongside rich citizen-science datasets to understand large-scale ecological patterns and how they are shaped by human space use and global change.
-Migratory birds have served as a powerful model system in this work, offering a lens through which to investigate broader questions about environmental change and human-nature interactions.

 As a PhD candidate at the Institute for Biodiversity and Ecosystem Dynamics (UvA), I develop forecasting and analytical tools that help translate complex environmental and radar-based measurements of migratory birds into insights that support nature-inclusive energy infrastructure through spatial planning and dynamic aeroconservation.